RichieGarafola-IberiaAdvisory/Consolidator/README.md

 - If no dataframes are successfully read, a corresponding message will be printed.
 - Ensure that the Excel sheets in the input files have a sheet named "Details" for successful reading.
 - In case of errors during reading, error messages will be printed for troubleshooting.
-- The script does not handle user authentication for sending emails.
-Ensure Outlook is configured to send emails without user intervention.
 - The 'Input' and 'Output' folders are created if they do not exist.
-- Be cautious with sensitive information such as email recipients; consider using environment variables or other secure methods for storing sensitive data.

 ---
 ---